Japanese Skincare Routine – Follow These 10 Steps To Get That “Glass Skin”

 We’re halfway!

-Essences are similar to lotions in terms of lightweight texture, but they are not to be confused with one another.
+Essences are similar to lotions in terms of lightweight texture, but they are notably different products!

-Essences contain much more concentrated targeted ingredients that have specific purposes such as hydration and anti-aging.
-Essences are much-loved due to their highly-developed and results-driven formulas.
+An essence contains concentrated, targeted ingredients with specific purposes, such as hydration or anti-aging.
+Essences are much-loved due to their highly developed and results-driven formulas with a scientific or clinical background.

 The most popular and raved-about essence in Japan would have to be the famous SK-II Facial Treatment Essence.
 It’s a premium product that comes with a premium price tag.
 It contains pitera, a unique ingredient that rejuvenates and transforms the skin.